Setting up Folder Redirection

 You can generally set up folder redirection in two ways - either from a script or from the Logon Script Builder, as shown below.

 The way you add a Folder Redirection is that you press "Add new".
 This will pop-up the script builder.
 If you were

-using the Folder Redirection commands in Scripting Mode, you would see the same pop-up using the script builder.
+using the Folder Redirection commands in the Script Editor, you would see the same pop-up using the script builder.